Towing Cost Construction Zone Police Required: What You'll Pay Right Now

 Specialty equipment: Extra $100-200 if barriers need to be moved or heavy-duty equipment is required

 Your towing cost from interstate to dealership may be covered partially by insurance, but construction zone fees often fall outside standard coverage.
-Check with your carrier about specific work zone provisions.
+Check with your carrier about specific work zone provisions before you assume anything is included.

 roadside assistance highway Photo: Pexels